-- Documentation for Accommodation: Individual instructors are not permitted to receive documentation directly from a student, whether in support of an application for consideration on medical grounds or for other reasons.
-All required documentation for absences that are not covered by the Self-Reported Absence Policy must be submitted to the Academic Counselling office of a student's Home Faculty. - Western University policy on Consideration for Student Absence is available here: Policy on Academic Consideration for Student Absences Undergraduate Students in First Entry Programs. - Student Medical Certificate (SMC): This form is available here: http://www.uwo.ca/univsec/pdf/academic_policies/appeals/medicalform.pdf. - Religious Accommodation: Students should consult the University's list of recognized religious holidays and should give reasonable notice in writing, prior to the holiday, to the Instructor and an Academic Counsellor if their course requirements will be affected by a religious observance.
+- Documentation for Accommodation: Individual instructors are not permitted to receive documentation directly from a student, whether in support of an application for consideration on medical grounds or for other reasons. - Western University policy on Consideration for Student Absence is available here: https://counselling.ssc.uwo.ca/procedures/probation rtw/appeals.html - Religious Accommodation: Students should consult the University's list of recognized religious holidays and should give reasonable notice in writing, prior to the holiday, to the Instructor and an Academic Counsellor if their course requirements will be affected by a religious observance.
 Additional information is given in the Western Multicultural Calendar.